 What is the trading time of the different instruments?

 The trading time of financial instruments depends on the working hours of the global trading markets, which are situated in various locations and time zones.
 So it can be hard to track the trading hours of different instruments.

-Here you can find detailed information about the trading hours of all instruments (Forex, Commodities, Indices, Stocks, Cryptocurrencies and Equities) available on our platform.
+Here you can find detailed information about the trading hours of all instruments (Stocks, Gold, Currencies, and more) available on our platform.

 What are the measurement units of the instruments?